10 ways to save energy in your hotel

 Roiback

-The tourism sector is one of the most affected and measures must be implemented collectively to achieve a greater impact.
+The tourism sector is being one of the most affected and measures must be implemented collectively to achieve a greater impact.
 A clear example is rethinking energy consumption.

 4. Install solar panels.
 Solar energy is a clean and economical way to generate electricity.
 If your hotel is located in a place with an adequate level of sunlight, photovoltaic self-consumption can be an excellent way to save energy.